Yanjiahe Formation

 The Yanjiahe Formation is an Ediacaran to Cambrian fossiliferous geologic formation found in South China.

 Dating

 The Yanjiahe Formation has been dated through various methods.
 The top of the formation is dated at 526.5±1.1 Ma and 526.4±5.3 Ma using radiometric dating on ash beds within the area.
 Likewise, the base of the formation has been dated to between 542±0 Ma to 526±0 Ma through carbon isotopic correlations.

 Beds

-The Yanjiahe Formation consists of 5 beds, listed below.
+The Yanjiahe Formation consists of five beds.
 Every bed within the formation contains fossil material.